CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 #### Loading from another data storage location : `load`

-If you have another data storage file with existing task data, you can load it into Agendum. <br><br>
+If you have another data file with existing task data, you can load it into Agendum. <br><br>
 Format: `load FILE_PATH`

 > * FILE_PATH must be a valid path on the local computer.